Biden root canal forces abrupt postponement of NATO meeting

 He was immediately examined by a team from the Walter Reed presidential hospital sent to the White House.

 The team "was able to perform an examination, to include X-rays, in the White House Dental Operatory.
 They determined that endodontic treatment (root canal) was most appropriate.
-Initial root canal procedure was performed at the time, with a plan for specialized endodontal follow up in the near future," O'Connor wrote.
+Initial root canal procedure was performed at the time, with a plan for specialised endodontal follow up in the near future", O'Connor wrote.

 Because no public announcement was made of Sunday's dental work, questions were raised Monday about whether something more serious had happened.